BjornMelin/ai-job-scraper/docs/adrs/new/ADR-023-state-management-architecture.md

 - Potential for naming conflicts
 - Coupling between state classes

-### Option 4: Component State + Global State Hybrid
+### Option 4: Modular State Classes with Inheritance

-Combine rx.ComponentState for local UI state with rx.State for shared data.
+Use inherited rx.State classes for logical grouping and separation of concerns.

 **Pros:**